Metadata

 Decode' = DecodeVis Public

-We can now derive encoders and decoders for Monster
+We can now derive encoders and decoders for Monsters and

 test them at the REPL: